rarimo/rarime/packages/connector/README.md

 ```
 Returns DID.

-### get identity
+### Get identity
-Returns did and did in big int string format if they are exists, otherwise method throws error.
+Returns DID and DID in big int string format if they are exists, otherwise method throws error.

 ```typescript
 const {